If You’re Not Using AI to Use AI, You’re Doing it Wrong.

 ChatGPT: The Idea Translator

 Feed one of your reference images into ChatGPT and ask it to describe what it sees.
-Push for specifics: style, mood, lighting, even camera details like lens type or brand.
+Push for specifics: style, mood, lighting, even camera details like lens type, settings, or brand.

 This gives ChatGPT a sense of your aesthetic world.
 Then prompt it with something like: